Code-Institute-Submissions/JochenFM-Milestone1/README.md

 ### Acknowledgement ###

-My thanks to Code Institute and especially to Matt Rudge for providing concise and useful course material and for free access to Balsamiq.
+My thanks to Code Institute, Brian O'Grady, and especially to Matt Rudge for providing concise and useful course material and for free access to Balsamiq.

 I am also grateful to my mentor [Adegbenga Adeye](https://github.com/deye9) for commenting on earlier versions of my code.